Apple Cabbage Salad

 Absolutely!
 Mayonnaise is not a requirement for coleslaw.
 In fact, there are lots of red cabbage slaws with vinegar-based dressings.

 If you do treat it like coleslaw, it would be great as a side for roasted chicken, pork or other meats.
 It would bring something fresh and crisp to these more heavy dishes and flavors.
+You would serve slaw in a smaller amount than a salad, so you can assume then that the recipe would serve more people.

 Storing

-One of the best parts of this cabbage salad recipe unlike salads with delicate leafy greens is that you can store leftovers in an airtight container in the fridge for a few days.
-If you are planning to do that, try not to douse the whole thing in vinaigrette.
-Cabbage will stay relatively crisp, but it helps not to fully dress it.
-The apples will brown a bit, but it’s just cosmetic.
-They will still taste good.
+One of the best parts of this cabbage salad recipe, unlike salads with delicate leafy greens, is that you can store leftovers in an airtight container in the fridge up to 3 days.
+If you are planning to do that, try not to toss in all the in vinaigrette.
+Store the extra in a jar.

 More Apple Salad Recipes